webda2l/symfony-docs/mailer.rst

             ;
         };

-Use the ``allowed_recipients`` option to specify exceptions to the behavior defined in the ``recipients`` option; allowing emails directed to these specific recipients to maintain their original destination:
+Use the ``allowed_recipients`` option to specify a "whitelist": this will allow emails directed to these specific recipients to maintain their original destination, as well as being sent to the destinations defined in ``recipients``:

 .. configuration-block::